 Rational, productive people--whether philosophers, scientists, inventors, artists, businessmen, military strategists, friends, family, or yourself--are who deserve to be thanked for the goods on which your life, liberty, and happiness depend. ...
 Thank or acknowledge the people who actually provide the goods.
 Some of them may be sitting right there at the table with you.
 And if you find yourself at a table where people insist on saying grace, politely insist on saying justice when they're through.
 It's the right thing to do.

+I couldn't have said it better myself.
 These truths are obvious.
 A simple rudimentary knowledge of history, coupled with basic observation and logic, are all that's required to realize it.
+Thank you Debi Ghate and Craig Biddle!

 Have a joyous, and well earned, Thanksgiving.